 The Pitney Bowes study revealed that there is growing demand for “lower value (US) goods” in the international ecommerce market; this is particularly true for Canada, given the relatively cheap shipping costs to that market, compared to those of overseas markets.

 Indeed, other surveys also appear to confirm the burgeoning nature of the global eCommerce market; according to a Forrester Research survey, cross-border B2C ecommerce is slated to more than double, reaching approximately $629 billion by 2022.

 The Building Blocks for Developing International Ecommerce

 As is the case with any business development, expanding a company’s reach into the global ecommerce market requires developing a strategic business plan to reach its goals.

 1. Establishing Target Markets

 It’s a big world out there, and in order to ensure that a company’s limited resources are properly targeted to reach the desired audience, the first step is to learn who/where the most likely international clients are for your product or service.
 Explore data that reveals the international markets where people are already purchasing similar goods, and consider those areas as possible global ‘launching markets’ for your company’s products.

 Information is power—and the more information a company can glean about a potential global eCommerce market, the better able it will be to directly target its sales/marketing efforts.

 2. Payment Method

 Establishing a method of payment that is as user-friendly as possible for international customers is crucial.
-One fact that seems to be universal in the ecommerce space remains the high level of online customer expectations.
+One fact that seems to be universal in the international eCommerce space remains the high level of online customer expectations.
 Ensuring the ease of payment and security for international consumers is thus a key factor in developing a strong connection with customers, no matter their location.

 3. Government Regulations